sagemath/trac_to_gh/Issue 4629.md

 # Issue 4629: build: "sage -upgrade URL" will install all *newer* spkg's from the given URL, which can also be a local directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4629

 Original creator: was